wurstscript/WurstScript/manual.md

 All blizzard.j functions, such as BJs and Swaps, also get inlined.

-Global variables that have a constant value get inlined as well as constant locals. (not yet implemented)
+Global variables that have a constant value get inlined as well as constant locals.

-## Garbage Removal

-The optimizer tries to get rid of every unused function and variable to lower the mapscript's filesize.
+## Constant Folding and Constant propagation

+Expressions containing only constants are calculated at compiletime.
+Ifs with constant conditions are removed.
+Both mechanics work together to remove unneeded and unreachable code.